dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 Compliance reports help admins to analyze the compliance posture of devices in their organization, and quickly troubleshoot compliance-related issues encountered by users inside their organization.
 You can view information about the overall compliance state of devices, compliance state for an individual setting, compliance state for an individual policy and drill down into individual devices to view specific settings and policies that affect the device.

-> [!NOTE]
-> We’re introducing some security enhancements, based on your feedback, in the Intune service in March.
-Depending on how your compliance policies are configured, you may need to take action to avoid loss of email access for your end users.
-For details, see [Upcoming security enhancements](https://blogs.technet.microsoft.com/intunesupport/2018/02/09/updated-upcoming-security-enhancements-in-the-intune-service/).

 ## Before you begin

 Follow these steps to find the **Intune Device compliance dashboard** in the Azure portal:

-1. Go to the [Azure portal](https://portal.azure.com), and sign in with your Intune credentials.
+1. In the [Azure portal](https://portal.azure.com), sign in with your Intune credentials.

-2. Choose **All services** from the left menu, then type **Intune** in the text box filter.
+2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.

-3. Choose **Intune** &gt; **Device compliance** &gt; **Overview**, then the **Device compliance dashboard** opens.
+3. Select **Device compliance** > **Overview**.
+The **Device compliance dashboard** opens.

 > [!IMPORTANT]
 > Devices must be enrolled into Intune to receive device compliance policies.

 ## Device compliance dashboard

-In the **Device compliance dashboard**, you can monitor the Device compliance policy states, which provide different reports within different tiles that give you the compliance posture of devices in your organization.
+In the **Device compliance dashboard**, you can monitor the compliance of different devices, their protection status, and more.
 You can view the following reports:

 - Overall device compliance aggregate

 - Per-policy device compliance

 - Per-setting device compliance

+- Device protection status

+- Threat agent status

 ![Image showing Device compliance dashboard](./media/idc-1.png)